 To start, create a rough plan of how you expect your next year will look.
 Schedule in personal events, holidays, study commitments and deadlines.

 As you go through the year, plan out each week to help you stay on track.
 Refer to your initial yearly plan while doing this.
-It’ll give you an idea of how long you need to complete your assignments without having to sacrifice your personal and family time.
+It’ll give you an idea of how long you need to complete your assignments without having to compromise on personal and family time.

 Make the most of downtime

 Studying doesn’t have to mean sitting down at a desk, poring over a stack of textbooks for hours.
-Balancing uni with your family and work commitments means learning how to study smart.
+Creating a work-life-study balance means learning how to study smarter, not harder.

-To make the most of your day, identify some time where you can squeeze in a bit of study.
+To make the most of your day, identify some time where you can fit in some productivity where you wouldn’t usually.
 For example, you could complete a reading on the train to work or listen to a lecture while cooking dinner.

-Even if you can only manage ten minutes at a time, every little bit of study will help you remember information about your subjects.
+Even if you can only manage ten minutes at a time, it all adds up to help you become equipped and acquainted with your subjects.

 Ask for support